open-estuary/estuary/doc/Deploy_Manual.4D03.md

            To see the values of UUID and PARTUUID, please use the command:$blkid.<br>
 	* If you want to use another linux distribution, please refer above steps.

   b.
-Reboot and press anykey except "enter" to enter UEFI menu.
+Reboot and press anykey except "enter" to enter UEFI main menu.

   c.
 For USB: Select "Boot Manager"-> "EFI USB Device"-> to enter grub selection menu.<br>For SAS/SATA: Select "Boot Manager"-> "EFI Misc Device 1" to enter grub selection menu.